RNTR/RenterApp/README.md

 ## Known Bugs

 - CLIENT: The 'Sign up', 'Sign in', 'Submit Listing', and 'Rent This Item' buttons interrupt asyncronous processes the first time they are clicked after page load.
-As a temporary workaround, if you are in a view containing one of these buttons, click the button once after page load prior to filling out or submitting any information.
+As a temporary workaround, if you are in a view containing one of these buttons, click the button once after page load prior to filling out or submitting any information, then click it again for the desired behavior.

 	``` EXAMPLE: Prior to signing up, click the 'Sign up' button.
 Then fill out the name, password, and email fields and click the 'Sign up' button again. ```